Jesus answered this question several times. One of the most direct to the point is:

 - "If when one asks, "Is obedience optional?" he means, "Is obedience optional in order to go to heaven

 ?" the answer is a resounding yes."
-(They claim it is not required for salvation, but it is required for sanctification.
-Huh???)
+(In the discussion, they claim it is not required for salvation, but it is required for sanctification.
+Huh???
+I guess that means that you can be saved and not sanctified.
+Or would that be sanctified, but not saved?)

 - Though they do not say it outright, they do try to support the position on their site - in words that say there is nothing we can do to save ourselves, they skip the point and infer, "No, obedience is not required for salvation."